streamnative/function-mesh-website/docs/install-function-mesh.md

 id: install-function-mesh
 ---

-This document describes how to install Function Mesh based on your application in Kubernetes and how to start Function Mesh Proxy in case you want to use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar Functions and connectors.
+This document describes how to install Function Mesh based on your application in Kubernetes and how to start Function Mesh Worker service in case you want to use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar Functions and connectors.

 ## Install Function Mesh